 - •Waiver Personal Care Add the new service of Personal Care to allow for individuals requiring intermittent personal cares and/or supervision with personal care tasks. - •Family Personal Care Update rate methodology - •Adult Foster Care- Update the rate methodology to a flat rate of \$150 a day, to be comparable to other similar services. - •Residential Habilitation a personal assistance retainer payment is allowed for reimbursement during a participant's temporary absence from the setting.
 The personal assistance retainer allows for continued payment while a participant is hospitalized or otherwise away from the setting in order to ensure stability and continuity of staffing up to thirty calendar days per year per participant. - •Community Supports a personal assistance retainer payment is allowed for reimbursement during a participant's temporary absence from the setting.
-The personal assistance retainer allows for continued payment while a participant is hospitalized or otherwise away from the setting in order to ensure stability and continuity of staffing up to thirty calendar days per year per participant. - •Case Management -Virtual Supports - •Extended Personal Care- Virtual Support - •Edit Home Delivered Meals- change "This service is limited to no more than 7 meals per week." to "This service is limited to no more than 2 hot or frozen meals per day." - •Edit Homemaker to strike, "this amount allows for approximately 12 hours of service per month at the highest provider rate allowed."
-The limit was increased and can continue to be increased via legislative action for Homemaker Services. - •Updated the frequency of verification in Appendix C: Frequency of Verification for Providers.
+The personal assistance retainer allows for continued payment while a participant is hospitalized or otherwise away from the setting in order to ensure stability and continuity of staffing up to thirty calendar days per year per participant. - •Case Management -Virtual Supports - •Extended Personal Care- Virtual Support - •Edit Home Delivered Meals- change "This service is limited to no more than 7 meals per week." to "This service is limited to no more than 2 hot or frozen meals per day." - •Edit Homemaker to strike, "this amount allows for approximately 12 hours of service per month at the highest provider rate allowed." - •Updated the frequency of verification in Appendix C: Frequency of Verification for Providers.
 This was updated in the amendment effective 4/23/2023 throughout the waiver document with the exception of Appendix C.